-For additional guidance related to grant budgets, refer to the BSCC Grant Administration Guide The following items are rated as a part of this section and must be addressed by the applicant in the Budget Attachment.
+For additional guidance related to grant budgets, refer to the BSCC Grant Administration Guide

+The following items are rated as a part of this section and must be addressed by the applicant in the Budget Attachment.
 The response will be evaluated with a single rating based on a scale of 0-5.

-Budg the E not it bosal Budget: The applicant provided a complete Budget Attachment (Proposal get and Budget Narrative) for the proposed project.
-The elements against which Budget Attachment will be rated are listed below.
-Addressing each element does tself merit a high rating; rather, although each element is to be addressed, it is the ity of the response to each that will be evaluated.
-6.1 Provide complete and detailed budget information in each section of the Budget Attachment (link below) which includes: Expenses that are appropriate for the project's goals and planned activities.
-An explanation justifying each expense tied to the services offered and target population served.
-Describe within each budget section how the expenditures are being applied to the benefit of project participants.
+Proposal Budget: The applicant provided a complete Budget Attachment (Proposal Budget and Budget Narrative) for the proposed project.
+The elements against which the Budget Attachment will be rated are listed below.
+Addressing each element does not itself merit a high rating; rather, although each element is to be addressed, it is the quality of the response to each that will be evaluated.

+- 6.1 Provide complete and detailed budget information in each section of the Budget Attachment (link below) which includes: - Expenses that are appropriate for the project's goals and planned activities. - An explanation justifying each expense tied to the services offered and target population served. - Describe within each budget section how the expenditures are being applied to the benefit of project participants.